The Business Cloud: History

 Domo, Inc. was founded in 2010 by Josh James who also co-founded the web analytics software company Omniture in 1996, which he took public in 2006.

-Domo launched the Domo Appstore, with a 1000 apps with social and mobile capabilities, in 2016.
+Domo launched the Domo Appstore, with 1,000 apps with social and mobile capabilities, in 2016.
 This appstore creates a network of business apps and an ecosystem of companies into a single, integrated business cloud.
 This decision came after Domo announced a $131 million round of funding from BlackRock.

 According to the company, the concept behind The Business Cloud is to connect smaller clouds relating to apps or other functional areas of a business into a single business cloud that allows self-service and other social features to customers.

+Services

 The Business Cloud is offered as a free service, claimed to be the world's first business cloud with Domo appstore as one of its core services.
 This free package includes all of the Domo's features and functionality including Domo platform, Domo Apps, visualizations, alerts, company directories, org charts, profiles, tasks and Domo Mobile.
 The Business Cloud allows customers to leverage their preferred cloud as well as on-premises software and monitor all aspects of their business in routine.

 The company is supported by a $500 million fund from investors all over the world.